ab4d/Ab4d.SharpEngine.Samples.Web/Ab4d.SharpEngine.Samples.AspNetCoreApp/README.md

 To see how to use a very simple **Html Web Page** project to serve as a web server, see the [Ab4d.SharpEngine.Samples.HtmlWebPage project](../Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).

+The following sections are the same as for the *Html Web Page project.

 ## Create 3D scene with Ab4d.SharpEngine library